MunimIftikhar/Beginner-s-Tutorial-on-Building-a-Calculator-in-Solidity-Using-Remix/README.md

 ## :seedling:Table of Contents

-1. [Prerequisites and Learning Outcomes]:(https://github.com/MunimIftikhar/Beginner-s-Tutorial-on-Building-a-Calculator-in-Solidity-Using-Remix/blob/main/%E2%98%80%EF%B8%8FPrerequisites%20and%20Learning%20Outcomes.md)
+1. [Prerequisites and Learning Outcomes]
 2. What is Solidity?
 3. What is a Contract in Solidity?
 4. Hello World